thegentelmanyahya/Kitchen-Bridge/README.md

     - Add new food to the food menu.
     - Change the price of cuisine as per inflation rate.
     - View and dispatch order of the customers.
-- Admin can also verify the working of the website from his own end.
 - Use cookies for login into the account.

 ## Build With :